aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/diagonal/_index.md

 ---
-title: Add Diagonal Gradient in Java XPS
+title: "How to create XPS document with a diagonal gradient in Java"
 linktitle: Add Diagonal Gradient in Java XPS
 second_title: Aspose.Page Java API
-description: Learn how to add a stunning diagonal gradient to your XPS documents in Java using Aspose.Page.
-Elevate your visual presentation effortlessly.
+description: "Learn how to create XPS documents in Java and add a stunning diagonal gradient using Aspose.Page.
+This guide covers how to add gradient, apply linear gradient, and use Aspose effectively."
 weight: 10
 url: /java/xps-gradient-addition/diagonal/
+date: 2025-12-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}